k1rezaei/k1rezaei.github.io/index.md

 - **Game Theory:** mechanism design, quality of equilibria.

 ## News
+- **[Jan 2024]** Our papers "PRIME: Prioritizing Interpretability in Failure Mode Extraction" and "Robustness of AI-Image Detectors: Fundamental Limits and Practical Attacks" are accepted to ICLR 2024.
 - **[Dec 2023]** Our paper "Regret Analysis of Repeated Delegated Choice" is accepted to AAAI 2024.
 - **[Nov 2023]** We posted our draft "Online Advertisements with LLMs: Opportunities and Challenges" on arXiv.
 - **[Oct.
-2023]** Our work "Robustness of AI-Image Detectors: Fundamental Limits and Practical Attacks" is covered by
+2023]** Our work "Robustness of AI-Image Detectors: Fundamental Limits and Practical Attacks" was covered by
 <a href="https://www.theregister.com/2023/10/02/watermarking_security_checks/">Register</a>,
 <a href="https://www.wired.com/story/artificial-intelligence-watermarking-issues/">Wired</a>, and
 <a href="https://arstechnica.com/ai/2023/10/researchers-show-how-easy-it-is-to-defeat-ai-watermarks/">Arstechnica</a>.